2020 Individual Income Tax Updates 12/01/2020-11/30/2021

 Fine Arts- 2 Credit Hours Needed for Graduation

-Music
+Music Appreciation I

 A survey of various American contributions to the world’s musical culture, with an emphasis on understanding musical terminology and developing the ability to listen intelligently.
 No previous musical experience is required.
 Musical examples will include 19th century classical compositions and subsequent gospel, blues, jazz and popular music, presented within a general overview of American culture of the time.

-Art Design
+Art Appreciation

 This courses contains a framework that insures that all students receive a rigorous study of the arts.
 It also involves the integration of the arts into any curriculum.
 The course Includes: Art Production, Art History and Art Criticism